Minnesota regulator approves rebuild of Enbridge Line 3 oil pipeline

 Recognized parties, including Enbridge, environmental and indigenous groups, have 20 days from the time a written order is issued - likely in a couple of weeks - to ask the commission to reconsider.
 If such an application is denied, a party can then appeal to Minnesota’s appeals court.

-Reporting by Rod Nickel in St. Paul, Minnesota; Editing by David Gregorio and Grant McCool
+Reporting by Rod Nickel in St. Paul, Minnesota; Editing by Grant McCool and Diane Craft